Euro Stablecoin Trends Report 2025: What’s Changed After MiCA

 • StablR Euro (EURR) is fully backed by cash reserves and fully MiCA-compliant, focusing on exchange and institutional use cases.

-The MiCA regulation has fueled an ecosystem shift where institutional investors and regulatory-conscious users increasingly prefer stablecoins with clear reserve reporting, license-backed issuance, and robust investor protections, consolidating EU stablecoin market share around compliant euro tokens like EURC, EURCV and new entrants such as EURØP and EURR, while legacy and non-regulated stablecoins face growing operational challenges in Europe.
+The MiCA regulation has fueled an ecosystem shift where institutional investors and regulatory-conscious users increasingly prefer stablecoins with clear reserve reporting, license-backed issuance, and robust investor protections.
+With 58 percent of European institutions already integrating or preparing to integrate stablecoins into payment flows, and with 53 MiCA licenses now issued across the EU, the region is consolidating its stablecoin market around compliant euro tokens such as EURC, EURCV and new entrants such as EUROP and EURR, while legacy and non-regulated stablecoins face growing operational challenges in Europe.

 Line chart showing monthly market capitalization trends of major euro-pegged stablecoins from July 2023 to October 2025, highlighting a decline before MiCA implementation in June 2024 and a steady increase afterward, reaching around 520 million dollars in late 2025.